14 Combined Loads

 Click to expand

 As part of understanding which loads lead to which types of stresses and in which directions, it will be important to have a good understanding of coordinate axes.
 In particular, we will want to be able to distinguish between the longitudinal axis and the cross-sectional axes.
 This can change from body to body as different coordinate axes are used, but it can also change within an individual body based on changes in geometry.
-In Section 14.1, we will review how to distinguish between the coordinate axes as well as define generic terms such that we can express equations in a more generalalized manner.
+In Section 14.1, we will review how to distinguish between the coordinate axes as well as define generic terms that will allow us to express equations in a more generalized manner.

 In Section 14.2, the various sources of normal stress are reviewed and expanded on.
-They will be re-framed in terms of general axes so as to clarify which other stresses they may combine with.
+They will be re-framed in terms of the general axes discussed in @sect-14.1 so as to clarify which other normal stresses they may combine with.
 In Section 14.2.1 we will revisit bending stress to express the unsymmetric bending stress equation in terms of general cross-sectional axes.
-In Section 14.2.2, eccentric loading, which is a specific instance of combined normal stress in which normal forces result in bending, will be considered.
+In Section 14.2.3, eccentric loading, which is a specific instance of combined normal stress in which normal forces result in bending, will be considered.

 In Section 14.3, we will focus on combining the various sources of shear stress to determine the total shear stress.
 To expand on the concepts discussed and used in Chapter 6 and Chapter 10, we will perform calculations based on both possible transverse loading directions as well as torsion.
 As in Section 14.2, this will be done with a general set of coordinate axes.